-Kids on the Move for Success mission is….
+The Kids on the Move for Success Mission Statement

-Believes that there are many issues that contribute to the success of children.
-For children to succeed, they must feel safe, must be transported to a world beyond their everyday life, learn that STEAM (science, technology, engineering, arts and math) fields are available to all (African American and girls) and that giving back to the community is important in learning acceptance and developing leadership skills.
+We believes that there are many factors issues that contribute to the success of children.
+For children to succeed, they must feel safe, must be transported to a world beyond their everyday life, learn that STEAM (science, technology, engineering, arts and math) fields are available to all (minorities and girls) and that giving back to the community is important in learning acceptance and developing leadership skills.

 Broadening visions by transporting them beyond their everyday life and giving children a voice allows them to succeed now and in the future.